 25. Your plans can be disrupted.
 One time when I was at NAII they held a fire drill and the entire building had to be vacated for an hour or so.
 Another time the Textual Research Room was closed early due to the need to make plumbing repairs.
 Another fire drill occurred during my visit in June 2011, with arriving cars backed up to the highway at the entrance to the NAII grounds.
 And in late October 2012 I lost three days of planned research when Hurricane Sandy shut down all government offices.

 26. The cafeteria on the first floor only serves breakfast and lunch and accepts only cash.
-When I was working in the Textual Research Room on those days when they are open in the evening (they no longer are), in order to save time and be able to work straight through until 9 p.m., I buy some food at lunch time that I store in my locker until dinner.
 There are two microwave ovens near the vending machines.
-The cafeteria seating area remains open in the evening and I eat dinner there.
-At one time there was a water and ice dispenser that was accessible in the cafeteria in the evening but it has been removed, so bring your own water or plan on going to a drinking fountain down the hall.
-Cafeteria hours for serving food are: breakfast 7 a.m.-9:30 a.m. and lunch 11 a.m. to 2 p.m., Monday through Friday.
-The convenience store near the entrance to the cafeteria is open 7:30 a.m. to 4 p.m., also Monday to Friday.
+The cafeteria is open from 7 a.m. to 4 p.m., Mon.-Fri.
+Breakfast and lunch are from 7 a.m.-9:00 a.m. and 11 a.m. to 2 p.m., respectively.
+The convenience store near the entrance to the cafeteria is open 7 a.m. to 4 p.m., also Monday to Friday.
 In addition to snacks, it has a small assortment of food that you can heat up in their microwave.
 There is some outside seating adjacent to the cafeteria which you can see through the windows in the photo following item 19 above.

 27. On the fifth floor of NAII, there are copiers for copying photos and color copying.
 Arrange at the Information Desk at the entrance to the Textual Research Room to have the documents taken to the fifth floor for copying.